AmeliaTYR/certificate-data-scraper/docs/README.md

 #### Tips for data use
 You end up with a sheet for your coursera data and a sheet for your Linkedin data.
-You could display this data in a tabular form on your persnal website or Linkedin profile for ease of viewing.
+You could display this data in a tabular form on your personal website or Linkedin profile for ease of viewing.

 ## Assumptions